LIONSDIVE BEACH RESORT

 Destination Travel on msnbc.com says : “ We analyzed piles of data, from U.S. State Department warnings on crime and the latest United Nations survey on global crime trends to the Mercer rankings of the world’s safest cities, and include the Dutch ABC islands (Aruba, Bonaire and Curacao) on a list of the world’s safest places to travel”

 We are the only UK travel specialist for Curacao.
 We are an ATOL licensed Caribbean holiday specialist with a wealth of local knowledge and many years’ experience on the island.
 For many people our islands are “undiscovered” places – exciting new holiday destinations.
 Having enjoyed and experienced much of what Curacao has to offer, we know the island well.
-We can answer any questions from personal experience and tailor-make a holiday to your requirements and wishes.
-We are regular visitors to the islands and have personally selected the accommodation we offer.
-We would be delighted to discuss any plans you have for a holiday in this special part of the world.
-We are the preferred tour operator for many resorts and have the best air fares, prices and offers.
-We offer a wide choice of services for you to get the very best from your holiday.
+We can answer your questions from personal experience and tailor-make a holiday to your requirements and wishes.
+We enjoy talking about the island and would be delighted to discuss any plans you have for a holiday in this special part of the world.
+With our help, you can enjoy places of interest and things to do, at your own pace, as a welcome guest rather than a tourist.